NFL Rumors: Raiders Could Sign Marcus Mariota As Derek Carr’s Backup, ‘The Athletic’ Suggests

 After a five-year run with the Tennessee Titans that ended with him getting demoted to second-string duty behind Ryan Tannehill, former No. 2 overall draft pick, Marcus Mariota will be entering unrestricted free agency in the 2020 NFL offseason.
 However, the latest rumors suggest that he might have to settle for a similar role on another team — assuming the Las Vegas Raiders sign him as a backup to erstwhile starting quarterback Derek Carr.

-Citing a report from Vic Tafur of subscriber-only publication The Athletic, Heavy wrote on Saturday that the Raiders, who will be playing their first season in Las Vegas later this year, might consider making upgrades at quarterback, with the likes of Tom Brady, Philip Rivers, Jameis Winston, and Teddy Bridgewater among the available names.
+Quoting a report from Vic Tafur of subscriber-only publication The Athletic, Heavy wrote on Saturday that the Raiders, who will be playing their first season in Las Vegas later this year, might consider making upgrades at quarterback, with the likes of Tom Brady, Philip Rivers, Jameis Winston, and Teddy Bridgewater among the available names.
 But with Carr still under contract amid rampant trade rumors, Tafur also discussed the possibility of the Raiders revamping their backup quarterback rotation and signing someone such as Mariota to come off the bench.

 “Marcus Mariota is an interesting name as far as a potential backup for Carr who might have some [Jacksonville Jaguars quarterback Nick] Foles-type upside.
 DeShone Kizer and Mike Glennon are not expected to return to the Raiders, and Nathan Peterman is still in the project phase.”